Sara's

-Sara's is a 2021 Indian Malayalam-language romantic comedy film directed by Jude Anthany Joseph and written by Akshay Hareesh, starring Anna Ben and Sunny Wayne in lead roles.
-The film features music composed by Shaan Rahman, cinematography handled by Nimish Ravi and editing done by Riyas K. Badhar.
+Sara's (stylized as Sara'S) is a 2021 Indian Malayalam-language romantic comedy film directed by Jude Anthany Joseph and written by Akshay Hareesh, starring Anna Ben and Sunny Wayne in lead roles.
+The film features music composed by Shaan Rahman, cinematography handled by Nimish Ravi, and editing done by Riyas K. Badhar.
 The film released directly through Amazon Prime Video on 5 July 2021.

 Plot

 Sara Vincent is a girl in mid 20's who has no desire of giving birth to a child.
 Working as a co-director in the film industry, her biggest dream is to become a freelance director.
 She marries Jeevan Philip, a guy in his early 30's, who is in line with her vision of not having a child.
 The film then goes on to tell of the challenges and crises that befell Sara in her life and work.